SinghKarminder/IoT-STM32CubeIDE/5.I2C/README.md

 ## Tips for Running

-1. Configure NUCLEO-L476RG Board as in folder I2C.ioc
+1. Configure NUCLEO-L476RG Board as in directory folder I2C.ioc

 2. Save the project